mostafam5368/Chess-Engine/README.md

 # Chess-Engine
-Chess engine in Java with movement and line-of-sight mechanics.
+Chess engine built from scratch in Java with movement and line-of-sight mechanics.